When Will Scott Peterson Be Released?

 Superior Court Judge Anne-Christine Massullo will conduct an evidentiary hearing regarding Nice's conduct.
 This hearing likely will not happen before November 2021, and may even be pushed back to 2022.

-Benza notes it’s not uncommon for juror misconduct to result in a new trial.
-“Sometimes jurors, for many reasons, will not reveal all of the details of their life that are necessary to decide whether they can be fair or not.
-Sometimes that’s in favor of a defendant—they don’t reveal that they’re a death penalty abolitionist and they’re going to always vote ‘no’ against the death penalty, but they know if they say that they can’t be on the jury.
-That’s prejudicial to the prosecutor….
-But you usually see them in the other direction, where jurors want to be on a trial, because they want to decide the fate of the defendant.”
+Benza notes it's not uncommon for juror misconduct to result in a new trial: "Sometimes jurors, for many reasons, will not reveal all of the details of their life that are necessary to decide whether they can be fair or not.
+Sometimes that's in favor of a defendant—they don't reveal that they're a death penalty abolitionist and they're going to always vote 'no' against the death penalty, but they know if they say that they can't be on the jury.
+That's prejudicial to the prosecutor….
+But you usually see them in the other direction, where jurors want to be on a trial, because they want to decide the fate of the defendant."

-Peterson now has to wait for Judge Massullo’s decision.
-If it’s determined that Nice was a “stealth juror” with her own agenda, Peterson should be able to present his case to a new jury.
-Laci’s family dreads the possibility, but Scott Peterson’s family, specifically his sister-in-law Janey Peterson, is looking forward to a new day in court, believing new evidence will prove he is innocent.
+Peterson now has to wait for Judge Massullo's decision.
+If it's determined that Nice was a "stealth juror" with her own agenda, Peterson should be able to present his case to a new jury.
+Laci's family dreads the possibility, but Scott's family, specifically his sister-in-law Janey Peterson, is looking forward to a new day in court, believing new evidence will prove he is innocent.

 Janey Peterson, who is married to Scott's brother Joe, said she believes new evidence will allow Scott to go free in an interview with the Today show on August 25, 2021.

-“There’s evidence that was completely ignored that shows Laci was alive after he left for the day,” Janey Peterson said.
+"There's evidence that was completely ignored that shows Laci was alive after he left for the day," Janey said.

 On January 18, 2024, ABC News reported that the Los Angeles Innocence Project has taken up Scott Peterson's case in new court filings.
 In those filings, attorneys for the Innocence Project claim Peterson's state and federal constitutional rights were violated, including a "claim of actual innocence that is supported by newly discovered evidence."